 Just this year Alex Megos climbed the world’s second 9c in Ceuse.
 Rotpunkt actually features him working the climb and was initially meant to film the send before injury put that to a halt.
 The film is half sport climbing history and half a piece on Megos as a climber and person.

-Definitely worth a watch if you'd like to know more about where the term "redpoint" comes from and where modern uber-hard sport climbing really came from.
+Definitely worth a watch if you’d like to know more about where the term “redpoint” comes from (read full What is a redpoint in Climbing article) and where modern uber-hard sport climbing really came from.
 In many ways Alex Megos is a direct result of what Wolfgang Güllich did back in the day.

 Statement Of Youth: The Birth of British Sport Climbing